 There’s nothing better than spending the warm summer months enjoying all the beautiful seasonal fruit and vegetables.
-Some of my favourites include eating bright jewel-like cherries on Christmas Day, devouring cold watermelon and pineapple slices on the beach, or adding sweet sun-ripened tomatoes to salads.
+Some of this season’s favourites include eating bright jewel-like cherries on Christmas Day, devouring cold watermelon and pineapple slices on the beach, or adding sweet sun-ripened tomatoes to salads.
 Aside from the taste, seasonal produce is at its nutritional peak, it’s also more cost effective, and buying seasonally can be a great way to support your local farmers.

 Enjoying a range of different summer fruits and vegetables is also a great way to increase your intake of water, fibre, vitamins, minerals, antioxidants and phytonutrients.
 Eating from a range of different brightly coloured fruits and veggies also means that you’re incorporating a wide range of phytochemicals, as each different colour indicates higher levels of certain plant pigments.
 These pigments give fruits and veggies their distinct colour and are also linked to a range of health benefits too.